 ‘Did we make such an ugly scene?’ the distressed woman replied, a tremor in her voice.

-‘Well, he did push you rudely away when you touched his arm.
+‘Well, he did push you away when you touched his arm.
 He raised his voice louder when you asked him to lower his tone.
 All in all, he was a perfect pig to you.’

 ‘I hate arguments, especially when he starts shouting.
-It is so unnecessary,’ she stopped to gather her breath then continued, deep sadness in her voice and posture.
+It is so unnecessary.’
+She stopped to gather her breath then continued, deep sadness in her voice and posture.
 ‘If he did not want to go away with me, why did he not say so in the first place, or phone me at the last minute.
 I would not have minded.’

 She took out her handkerchief to dry her tears and blow her nose.
 She looked at the not so good-looking woman, saw understanding in her expression and carried on.
 ‘He always leaves things to the last minute.
 I had to make so many arrangements to be free.
 James’s weekend had to be organized too.
 That’s a lot of work as it involves inconveniencing a lot of people.
 HE knows that!’
 She nearly broke down again, then her voice changed into a mellower tone, ’James is my elder brother, you see.
 He is confined to a wheelchair because of polio.
 Since mum passed away, I look after him.’

 After a good while, the two women introduced themselves to each other and decided to go to the station cafeteria to continue chatting.
 They spoke at length about their lives and situations, and they found out that they could be of strength and comfort to one another.

-They soon became good friends.
+They became good friends.

 One day, the pretty one whose name was Marianne, asked Margaret to come to the house to meet James.

 ‘You’ll like him.
 He is such a jolly fellow in spite of all the operations he has had to go through.
-When I go out, well… as I did last night, I went to the cinema with some colleagues, I usually ask some of his friends to come and stay the night.
+When I go out, well... as I did last night, I went to the cinema with some colleagues, I usually ask some of his friends to come and stay the night.
 You can imagine in what state I find the lounge when I come back, not to mention the kitchen.
-So please excuse the mess!’
+So please excuse the mess.’

+Margaret was excited at strengthening such a friendship with a woman she felt a deep empathy for.
+It was not an everyday occurrence in her life, not that she was picky, but a healthy friendship, she thought, had to be based on trust, support and help each other to improve their own quality of life.
+At the same time, she was intrigued to see how Marianne lived.

-On the day, Margaret entered the lounge and was greeted loudly by three men sitting side by side on the divan, intent on watching a football match on television.
+Margaret entered the lounge and was greeted by three noisy young men sitting side by side on the divan, intent on watching a football match on television.
 Newspapers and crisps bags were scattered onto the floor, empty beer cans stood under chairs and on top of the coffee table.
 James’s empty wheelchair stood on one side.

 Marianne introduced Margaret to James.
 His two friends, Tony and Mark, introduced themselves as ‘James’s baby-sitters’ to the hilarity of all, including James who laughed the loudest.